rvibek/mcp_unhcr/README.md

 - `year[]`: Year(s) to filter by (e.g., "2023" or ["2022", "2023"]).
 Defaults to "2024" if not provided.
 - `coo_all`: Set to "true" if results should be broken down by all countries of origin.
 - `coa_all`: Set to "true" if results should be broken down by all countries of asylum.
+- `pop_type`: Set to "true" if demographics should be broken down by all population types

 ## MCP Tools